bencorrado/bluez-bencorrado/docs/reference/enablement/introduction.md

 ---
-title: "Introduction to device enablement with Bluetooth"
+title: "Introduction to Device Enablement with Bluetooth"
 table_of_contents: True
 ---

-## Device enablement with Bluetooth
+## Device Enablement with Bluetooth

-This page provides the information about what are the requirements for an Ubuntu Core system to support Bluetooth.
+This page provides information about what are the requirements for an Ubuntu Core system to support Bluetooth.

-The Linux kernel part will tell about the Linux kernel requirements for having BlueZ up and running on Ubuntu Core based systems.
+The Linux kernel section will tell about the Linux kernel requirements for having BlueZ up and running on Ubuntu Core based systems.

 The application development section will show what are the necessary bits in the *snapcraft.yaml* to successfully snap an application that uses Bluetooth.